 Download an infographic of the results [PDF, 390 KB]

 The 2016 survey showed bee hive loss in New Zealand was low to average compared to other countries.
-Over the winter of 2016, only 9.6 percent were lost in New Zealand compared to 12 percent in the northern hemisphere.
-Colony losses in 2016 were statistically the same as in 2015.
+Over the winter of 2016, only 9.6% of colonies were lost in New Zealand compared to 12% in the northern hemisphere.

 Download the report on the 2016 bee colony survey [PDF, 1.2 MB]

 Download an infographic of the results [PDF, 410 KB]

 The 2015 survey found low to average colony losses in New Zealand compared to other countries.
 Around 11% of New Zealand colonies were lost during the winter compared to 17% in the northern hemisphere.

 Overall, commercial beekeepers lost fewer hives than non-commercial beekeepers.
 Most colonies were lost due to problems with queen bees, colony death, or wasps.

 Download the report on the 2015 bee colony survey [PDF, 1.3 MB]

 After each survey, Biosecurity New Zealand and representatives from the beekeeping industry discuss the results, what they mean for the beekeeping industry, and what they mean for future research.